Turning What You Have Into Enough

-Not long ago a client told us that she chooses to spend money on memories; not things.
+Not long ago a client told us that she chooses to spend money on making memories with family and cherished friends; not things.
 Things perish.
 Memories last a lifetime.
 If you have just one good friend with whom you’ve created some rich, lasting memories, be thankful.
-If you have a number of really good friends you are most richly blessed.
+If you have a number of really good friends you are richly blessed.

 2. Hard Times

 Who likes hard times?
 No one!
 Yet life is sprinkled with challenges and setbacks.
 And only in hindsight do we gain appreciation for the strength of character, thick skin, perseverance, self-awareness and fresh perspectives gained from from life’s challenges.

 Hard times grow our community and connection as well.
 It’s the hard times that expose our vulnerabilities, grow our resilience and prove our courage.
 And it’s these times of vulnerability that create space for people who love and support us.
 You can get through almost anything when you know that you are loved, when you know someone has your back.

 Look around, who has served you, been there and supported you when times were rough?
 Reach out and return the support and extend generosity as a way to reciprocate and appreciate.

 Self-awareness, a high EQ (emotional intelligence) is one of the common strengths of great leadership and meaningful friendships, yet we all operate with blind spots.
 Harvard did a study and discovered less than 15% of people are truly self-aware.
 So on any given day, 85% of us are walking around clueless about how we impact and land on others.
 We see the world and our impact in it through our own “self-glorified” filters.

 That said, if you have someone in your life who knows you, loves you unconditionally and is willing to tell it like it is, that person is worthy of an Amen!
 And although it may be disruptive and unnerving, truth in kindness is to be treasured.
 Consider it, feedback packaged as is a gift… a gift designed to make you better.